 Hello, May!
 A busy spring continues in the Raleigh area this month—longer days and lots of sunshine mean it's time to get outdoors and explore.
 Temperatures have hit a sweet spot, patios are open, picnics are in full swing, the calendar is packed with major events and there's never been a better time to visit the City of Oaks (so save these dates and make those plans!)

-North Carolina Symphony presents Star Wars: The Empire Strikes Back
+North Carolina Symphony presents Star Wars: Return of the Jedi

 May the Fourth be with you, indeed!
 This special event puts one of the most popular films of all time on the big screen, paired in tandem with the North Carolina Symphony performing John Williams’ legendary score live in concert.